process-analytics/bpmn-visualization-examples/examples/custom-behavior/select-elements-by-bpmn-kind/README.md

 All BPMN diagrams used in this example are taken from the [miwg-test-suite repository](https://github.com/bpmn-miwg/bpmn-miwg-test-suite/blob/master/Reference).

-First, retrieve the BPMN elements with the `bpmn-visualization` API by passing one or several BPMN kinds \
+First, retrieve the BPMN elements with the `bpmn-visualization` API by passing one or several BPMN kinds. \
 In the following, we retrieve all `Pools` and `End Events`.

 ```javascript